- Research

 The results are based on the Altman fixed point theorem and Leray-Schauder fixed point theorem.

 On the other hand, the impulsive boundary value problems for nonlinear fractional differential equations have not been addressed so extensively and many aspects of these problems are yet to be explored.
-For example, we observed that in the above-mentioned work [16–24], the authors all require that the nonlinear term f is bounded and continuous; if the impulse functions and are bounded, it is easy to see that these conditions are very strongly restrictive and difficult to satisfy in applications.
+For example, we observed that in the above-mentioned work [16–24], the authors all require that the nonlinear term f is bounded and continuous; if the impulse functions I k and I ¯ k are bounded, it is easy to see that these conditions are very strongly restrictive and difficult to satisfy in applications.
 Motivated by the above-mentioned work [16–24], this article is mainly concerned with the existence of a solution for the boundary value problems for the nonlinear impulsive fractional differential equations

 Evidently, problem (1.1) not only includes the boundary value problems mentioned above [16] but also extends them to a much wider case.
 Our main tools are the nonlinear alternative of Leray-Schauder type and the Krasnoselskii fixed point theorem.
 Some recent results in [16–24] are generalized and significantly improved (see Remark 3.1).